 The Brickworks Project is a major initiative by the San Juan Islands Agriculture Guild (www.sjiagguild.com) to re-purpose an historic property in the heart of Friday Harbor, San Juan Island, Washington.
 Situated at 150 Nichols Street in Friday Harbor and taking its name from its original role, the project most prominently includes the restoration of the original building and its re-purposing, along with an outdoor Plaza, Green and Stage, to provide a community gathering place for a variety of local food-based, educational and cultural activities and events.

 The Grand Opening of the Brickworks Building on June 15, 2013 represented the culmination of a seven year journey of committed volunteers and financial supporters to realize the dream of a dedicated indoor/outdoor facility to house the San Juan Islands Farmers Market.
 In this capacity it now provides farmers, food purveyors and craftspeople as well as consumers – both residents and visitors – with a year-round central facility in the heart of Friday Harbor.
-In similar fashion, it also hosts the Friday Harbor Art Market and the new Sundays@Brickworks eclectic gatherings of craftspeople, food vendors, performance artists, etc.
+In similar fashion, it also hosts the Friday Harbor Summer Arts Festival – an eclectic gatherings of artists, craftspeople, food vendors, performance artists and musicians.